egr314team311/team311/checkpoint_2.md

 **Rationale:** The TC74A4-3.3VCTTR stands out as the best choice due to its straightforward digital I2C interface, which greatly simplifies integration with PIC microcontrollers, enabling easy data communication without complex programming.
 Additionally, its low operating voltage of 3.3V, low power consumption, and decent accuracy make it highly suitable for a wide range of applications, particularly those with power and space constraints.

 # Microcontroller Selection

+In this section, we highlight the effort put into finding the correct microcontroller for our project.
+There were mayn specifications to consider, so we have to carefully look at a varety of factors before ulitmately making a decision.

 ![Microcontroller_1](https://github.com/egr314team311/team311.github.io/assets/157044424/f1630acd-7bd2-4026-9686-a3216fc5bbfe)
 ![Microcontroller_2](https://github.com/egr314team311/team311.github.io/assets/157044424/ee9db6d1-e057-488c-afbb-f66444dddabb)